MicrosoftDocs/azure-devops-docs/docs/test/run-manual-tests.md

 ---
 title: Run manual tests
-description: Test tools - Run manual tests in Azure DevOps and TFS to make sure each of the deliverables meets your users needs ms.assetid: 616919f3-7339-4813-9dcf-82ead3476b1a ms.technology: devops-test ms.topic: quickstart
+description: Learn about test tools to run manual tests with Azure Test Plans to make sure each of the deliverables meets your user's needs. ms.assetid: 616919f3-7339-4813-9dcf-82ead3476b1a ms.technology: devops-test ms.topic: quickstart